boson-php/docs/06.distribute/compiler-configuration.md

 ```

 <note>
-If the field is not specified, the <code>"app"</code> name will be used.
+If the field is not specified, the `"app"` name will be used.
 </note>